kyegomez/swarms/docs/swarms/concept/swarm_architectures.md

 # Swarm Architectures
 ### What is a Swarm?

-A swarm, in the context of multi-agent systems, refers to a group of more than two agents working collaboratively to achieve a common goal.
+A swarm refers to a group of more than two agents working collaboratively to achieve a common goal.
 These agents can be software entities, such as llms that interact with each other to perform complex tasks.
 The concept of a swarm is inspired by natural systems like ant colonies or bird flocks, where simple individual behaviors lead to complex group dynamics and problem-solving capabilities.

 ### How Swarm Architectures Facilitate Communication